-It’s a new year and we’re all looking for new ways to cut costs on our homesteads.
-I work for a personal finance comparison website so I’m constantly thinking of budgets, pinching pennies in every and any way, and finding new ways to cut costs in general.
-This all transfers over to the outside portion of my homestead because, let’s face it, homesteading isn’t always cheap.
-In fact, my husband and I wracked up an unbelievable amount of debt when we started homesteading because we had no idea what we were doing and what we were doing to need.
-Since then, we’ve learned to do a few things on our own in order to save money and we have saved hundreds of dollars.
+Let’s face it, homesteading isn’t always cheap.
+My husband and I wracked up an unbelievable amount of debt when we started homesteading.
+We didn’t realize what we needed to run a small farm.
+Since then, we’ve learned to do a few things on our own in order to save money and saved hundreds of dollars.
 Here are a few ways you can cut costs no matter what type of homestead you’re on (with the exception of small, apartment homesteading).

 In this day in age, there’s really no reason to buy things brand new for the most part (certain things should always be bought new, but that’s for a different day).
 When it comes to our homestead, we cut costs by first searching for things to use at multiple thrift stores.
 One of my favorites and most widely spread is Habitat for Humanity.
 I’ve bought so many different items from thrift stores from outdoor furniture to plywood!
 You’d be surprised what you can find, especially if there are other individuals in your area doing the same thing you are.
 I’ve found some beautiful gardening tools and even power tools at thrift stores.
 You just have to look.